 CSS or Cascading Style Sheets provide the style to the page.
 Everything in style code from the text color to the position of elements on a page can be controlled via CSS.
 By separating HTML (structure) from CSS (style), we are able to clearly define the styles for the entire site, be as efficient and consistent as possible with the look and feel of the site, and get creative with how to style specific elements when needed.

 Again, comparing to the human body, the CSS code would be like the clothes you wear, the color of your eyes and hair, and the accessories you add.

 On a modern web page, the CSS is often the trickiest piece of the site to get right.
 If you need a specific look to an element of the page, you need to override existing styles and “cascade” the styles correctly so all browsers understand what you want.

 Also, modern CSS now includes style effects like shadows, opacity, animation, and more.
-This adds a whole new level of fun to designing a site that stays completely in code and keeps the load time of your site down.
+This adds a whole new level of fun to design a site that stays completely in code and keeps the load time of your site down.
 CSS is fun and is a part of creating a great user experience for your web pages.

-Adding it all together
+Adding it All Together

 All three languages make up a set of tools used by Frontend Web Developers today.
 To get started with a full range of frontend web development training, check out our Frontend Web Development Bootcamp.
 In these classes, you will work closely with an instructor and mentor to master the languages you need to get started designing today.

 If you have any questions on which class or program is right for you, contact us anytime and you can speak to a student advisor to design a training plan that works for you.